 At the Measurement setup combo box, you should select HyperLab's sample measurement setup.
 This is an important setting, because all calibration analyses, e.g. the nonlinearity will belong to a specific setup, thus the calibration assignment can be automatic.

-If the sample setup can not be found in the

-list, create it by clicking on the New entry button beside the combo box.
+If the sample setup can not be found in the beside the combo box list, create it by clicking on the New entry button beside the combo box.